PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/chapter2/passing_references.md

 > error: implementation of `System` is not general enough

 We can't actually pass any existing system to `add_system`, because it requires that the system implement both `System` and `IntoSystem` for *all* lifetimes.
 (That's what that `for<'a>` bit means).
-It doesn't, just the lifetime of its parameter, so that won't work.
-And if that won't work, then we can't box it like this either, so looks like we'll need to go back to the drawing board.
+It doesn't, it's only implemented for the lifetime of its parameter, so that won't work.
+And if that won't work, then we can't box it like this either, so it looks like we'll need to go back to the drawing board.
 Why not take a look at how bevy approaches this?
 ```rust,ignore,noplayground
 impl<Out, Func: Send + Sync + 'static, $($param: SystemParam),*> SystemParamFunction<(), Out, ($($param,)*), ()> for Func
         where